uxdesignsteve

 Around 40% of boiler faults are corrected by a simple reset

 Insight: “Around 40% of boiler faults are corrected by a simple reset”.
+Take this insight and look at ways we can disrupt and improve the digital journey for booking an engineer.

 • Customers can wait weeks/months for an engineer.
 When in reality over 40% of boiler faults can be resolved by a simple reset.